ICOMOS Ireland Board Members

 Ordinary Members: Ivor McIlveen, Shóna O’Keeffe, Gráinne Shaffrey, Angela Rolfe, Claire Foley

-ICOMOS Ireland is currently preparing a new business plan for the period 2016 – 2019.
+ICOMOS Ireland is currently preparing a new strategic plan for the period 2022-24.

 The purpose of the plan is to put ICOMOS Ireland on a professional and well-funded footing.
 It will help firmly establish ICOMOS Ireland within Ireland, give Irish heritage conservation a higher profile at an international level within ICOMOS and enable greater collaboration, cross fertilization and dissemination of information to and from the international conservation community.